process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 as the diagrams are served by the dev server.
 Convenient methods exist to only pass the name of the diagram without having to manage the folder tree to the file.

-If you add a new sub-folder of BPMN files and want the test pages to be able to fetch them, you need to update test configuration in `test/e2e/config/copy.bpmn.diagram.ts`.

 ### Performance tests
 For now these tests are defined under `/test/performance/` as the performance is being measured for complex (end-to-end) tasks: